AlekseiViunik/ABCP-task/php/v1/readme.md

 - Renamed the `user` method to `getUserByName`.
 - Renamed the `add` method to `addUserToDataBase`.
 - In the SQL query of the `addUserToDataBase` method, corrected the sequence of values in VALUES.
+- Brought the code to PSR-12 standard using Code Sniffer.